Hawaiki: Modern science and practical testing of theories

 Until the early 21st century, many anthropologists had doubts that the canoe-legends described a deliberate migration.
 They tended to believe that the migration occurred accidentally when seafarers became lost and drifted to uninhabited shores.

 In 1947 Thor Heyerdahl sailed the Kon-Tiki, a balsa-wood raft, from South America into the Pacific in an attempt to show that humans could have settled Polynesia from the eastern shores of the Pacific Ocean, with sailors using the prevailing winds and simple construction techniques.

 However, DNA, linguistic, botanical, and archaeological evidence all indicate that the Austronesian-speaking peoples (including the Polynesians) probably originated from islands in eastern Asia, possibly from present-day Taiwan.
 From there they gradually migrated southwards and eastwards through the South Pacific Ocean.

 The sweet potato, which is of South American origin, is widely cultivated in Polynesia.
-This suggests that some interaction between the Polynesians and the Amerindians of South America may have taken place.
+This suggests that some interaction between the Polynesians and the indigenous peoples of South America may have taken place.
 No Polynesian crops were introduced into the Americas, and there is possible evidence of Polynesian contact only in Chile.
 Austronesian and Polynesian navigators may have deduced the existence of uninhabited islands by observing migratory patterns of birds.

 In recent decades, boatbuilders (see Polynesian Voyaging Society) have constructed ocean-going craft using traditional materials and techniques.
 They have sailed them over presumed traditional routes using ancient navigation methods, showing the feasibility of such deliberate migration that make use of prevailing winds.